-- 19.1 The driver must drive the car alone and unaided. - 19.2 The driver is not permitted to participate in any additional practice, qualifying or race within the Event except when authorized by the stewards. - 19.3 Drivers must make every reasonable effort to use the track at all times and may not deliberately leave the track without a justifiable reason.
+- 19.1 The driver must drive the car alone and unaided. - 19.2 The driver is not permitted to participate in any additional practice, qualifying or race within the Event except when authorized by the stewards. - 19.3 Drivers must make every reasonable effort to use the track at all times and must not deliberately leave the track without a justifiable reason.
 For the avoidance of doubt the white lines defining the track edges are considered to be part of the track.
-Track perimeter curbs are considered part of the racing surface.

-A driver will be judged to have left the track if no part of the car remains in contact with the track.

-Should a car leave the track the driver may re-join, however, this may only be done when it is safe to do so and without gaining any advantage.
+Track perimeter curbs are considered part of the racing surface. - A driver will be judged to have left the track if no part of the car remains in contact with the track. - Should a car leave the track the driver may re-join, however, this may only be done when it is safe to do so and without gaining any advantage. - 19.4 A driver is prohibited from moving in response or reaction to an approaching competitor. - 19.5 A driver may use the full width of the track to establish his/her position but in doing so, shall not impede or prevent the progress of an overtaking competitor.